-Similar to gold Bitcoin has to be mined, but instead of a chemical process which is used to extract gold, Bitcoin minning is done by computers solving complex problems on the Bitcoin network.
-To incentivise people to mine Bitcoin there is something called “block reward” which exists to reward miners for their work as this can be expensive and has high demands on electricity and equipment.
+Similar to gold bitcoin has to be mined.
+Instead of a chemical process used to extract gold, however, bitcoin mining is conducted by computers solving complex problems to find new blocks on the Bitcoin network.
+To incentivise participants to mine bitcoin, there is something called the “block reward,” which exists to reward miners for putting their computing power to use to verify transactions and to secure the network.

 To remember why this is important we have to consider two facts about Bitcoin: